The Long Case For Grand Canyon Education, Inc. (LOPE)

-Grand Canyon Education, Inc. (NASDAQ:LOPE) is in the highlights and many would want to know whether now might be a good time for it to present much upside.
-Now trading with a market value of 4.73B, the company has a mix of catalysts and obstacles that spring from the nature of its operations.
+Grand Canyon Education, Inc. (NASDAQ:LOPE)’s interesting series of developments are underway around the US stock market these days.
+Now trading with a market value of 4.71B, the company has a mix of catalysts and obstacles that spring from the nature of its operations.
 In light of the many issues surrounding this company, we thought it was a good time to take a close look at the numbers in order to form a realistic perspective on the fundamental picture for this stock.Grand Canyon Education, Inc. (NASDAQ:LOPE) Fundamentals That Matter

 It’s generally a good idea to start with the most fundamental piece of the picture: the balance sheet.
 The balance sheet health of any company plays a key role in its ability to meet its obligations and maintain the faith of its investment base.
 For LOPE, the company currently has 120.01 million of cash on the books, which is offset by 42.64 million in current liabilities.
 The trend over time is important to note.
 In this case, the company’s debt has been growing.
 The company also has 0 in total assets, balanced by 0 in total liabilities, which should give you a sense of the viability of the company under any number of imagined business contexts.